pmitev/UPPMAX-Singularity-workshop/docs/goods_bads.md

 ...

-  # Clen the installation folder (unless you want to keep it)
+  # Clean the installation folder (unless you want to keep it)
   rm -rf /installs
 ```